Upcoming Events |

 9. Parents/family members are not allowed to enter the studio (unless there is an emergency or special circumstance)

 10. As soon as students enter the studio they should find the next available marking in numeric order against the wall and place their water bottle and mask down.
 Students are welcome to wear their mask while they are dancing but we will not require it because we are doing physical exercise.
 Instructors will not wear a mask while teaching the class but will try as much as possible to face away from the students and maintain a 6 foot distance.

 11. They will then find the corresponding mark on the dance floor and sit down in their spot.
 For instance if they put their things on pink #1 then they will find pink #1 on the dance floor and sit there.
 Students should do their best to remain on their mark through out the class.
 FYI, the jazz and ballet class will need to vary some from this because of the structure of the class, but we will still do our best to maintain good spacing.

-12. We have put a cap on each class with a maximum of 13 students.
+12. We have put a cap on each class in order to maintain a 6 foot distance between students.
 Classes that are full will have a wait list in case their are drop outs within the first 2 weeks.

 13. At the end of class students will put their mask back on grab their water bottle, then exit to retrieve shoes and go to the bathroom to wash their hands before they leave.

 14. All families must fill out a COVID19 Waiver form before the first day of class.